PlebusSupremus1234/LemonScript/documentation.md

 ```

 ## Types
 In LemonScript, a value or an output can have types.
 The types can are `Any`, `Number`, `String`, `Boolean` and `Null`.
 By default, the type is set to `Any`.
 Which means it can be any type, for example `"hello"` or `true` or `12`.
 Setting a type is good because it won't allow for type errors anywhere in your program and often prevents variables from changing types, which further defends against unintended errors.

+### Variable Types
 To set a type for a variable, you can use the following syntax:
 ```js
 var [variable_name]: [type] = [value]
 ```